storagebit/lure/README.md

 ```
 To access the stats via web browser use: `http://<ip address>:<port number>/stats` as the URL

-If you want to web access only, run lure in a fashion similar to: `nohup ./lure /dev/null 2>&1 &` - The upcoming functionality allowing to run daemonized in the backround will make this obsolete.
+If you want to web access only, run lure in a fashion similar to: `nohup ./lure /dev/null 2>&1 &` - The upcoming functionality allowing it to run demonized in the background will make this obsolete.

 ## Sample command line output(web will look very similar)
 ```